 At LaCroix Precision Optics, we use several different interferometer suppliers throughout the plant that mostly encompasses the Fizeau methodology.
 In both conventional and CNC polishing areas, each operator has a shop floor Fizeau interferometer.
-This allows our operators to measure the optics while in production.
-For more stringent requirements, five phase shifting interferometers are utilized to provide a quantitative measurement of a lens surface.
+Having a shop floor Fizeau interferometer allows our operators to measure the optics while in production.
+For more stringent requirements, five-phase shifting interferometers are utilized to provide a quantitative measurement of a lens surface.
 These are typically used for optics with sub fringe irregularity specifications.
 After they are satisfied with the quality in both cases, there is a final review in our inspection department where another phase shift test may be necessary.

 Line of Sight, Spherometers, Test Plates:

-Modern optical manufacturing and lens design is absolutely fascinating.
-However, optics have been manufactured long before the modern technology we currently have at our finger tips.
+Advanced optical manufacturing and lens design is fascinating.
+However, optics have been manufactured long before modern technology we currently have at our fingertips.

 The function of this lens may remain a mystery but what can be accounted for is the fact it was worked on until the user was satisfied with its ability.
-Today, optical design tolerances are tightly specified and undergo optical theoretical testing otherwise known as tolerance analysis by sophisticated software.
+Today, optical design tolerances are tightly specified and undergo theoretical optical testing otherwise known as tolerance analysis by sophisticated software.
 The designer; typically, is not the same person manufacturing the optics.
-This is why it is critically important that the information relayed to the manufacturer is clear, concise, and correct.
+As a result, it is critically important that the information relayed to the manufacturer is clear, concise, and correct.

-Prior to using interferometry on a wide scale, opticians would use multiple techniques to get an idea of how the lens was coming into shape.
-Depending on the end user specifications, the lens could be measured by line of sight, spherometer, traveling microscope with a vertical illuminator, a lens bench, or a test plate.
-Some of these options are still in wide use somewhere along in the manufacturing process or in a new form.
-There are other methods that have been employed over the course of time to help quantify a lens that did not make the sample list above.
+Before using interferometry on a broad scale, opticians would use multiple techniques to get an idea of how the lens was coming into shape.
+Depending on the end user specifications, the lens could be measured by a line of sight, spherometer, traveling microscope with a vertical illuminator, a lens bench, or a test plate.
+Some of these options are still in extensive use somewhere along in the manufacturing process or in a new form.
+Other methods have been employed over time to help quantify a lens that did not make the sample list above.
 The spherometer and test plate processes are explained below because we still use these two methods today.

 - Tool used to find the radii of a particular lens and is commonly used to measure the radius while grinding

-- Applied with trigonometry, one can easily figure the sagitta (h) and then relate it to a curvature
+- Applied with trigonometry, one can quickly figure the sagitta (h) and then relate it to a curvature

 - If any distance between the legs and center is "a" then Radius = a^2/6h + h/2